Vortex collapses for the Euler and Quasi-Geostrophic Models: Main results

 where $S^t_G$ is the~\eqref{eq:vortex equation} flow associated to kernel profile $G$.
 Moreover, the constant $C$ depends only on $N$, the intensities $a_i$, the final time $T$ and on supremum of $r\mapsto\big|\frac{dG}{dr}(r)\big|$ for $r\geq 1$.
 This constant $C$ does not depend on the initial datum $X\in\RR^{2N}$ nor on the singularity of the kernel $r\mapsto G(r)$ when $r\to0$. \end{proposition}

-In~\cite[Part 4]{Marchioro_Pulvirenti_1984}, a weaker version of this result is established only for the Euler case.
-We extend this result to a general case where it holds no matter what the singularity of the kernel $G$ in $0^+$ is with a proof widely inspired from Theorem $2.1$ in~\cite[Part 4]{Marchioro_Pulvirenti_1984}.
+In~\cite[Chap.\,4]{Marchioro_Pulvirenti_1994}, a weaker version of this result is established only for the Euler case.
+We extend this result to a general case where it holds no matter what the singularity of the kernel $G$ in $0^+$ is with a proof widely inspired from Theorem $2.1$ in~\cite[Chap.\,4]{Marchioro_Pulvirenti_1994}.
 We remark that the non-neutral cluster hypothesis~\eqref{eq:no null partial sum} is essential.
 Indeed, the simple situation of a vortex pair with intensities $+1$ and $-1$ gives raise to a translation motion along two parallel lines at a speed that blows up as the initial distance between the two vortices goes to $0^+$.
 The trajectories are bounded in finite time but the bound is not uniform, depending on the initial conditions and on the singularity of the kernel near $r=0$.
 We underline that Theorem~\ref{thrm:borne uniforme} apply to the quasi-geostrophic case given by the Green function of the fractional Laplacian~\eqref{def:Green functions}.
-In this sense, this theorem is the extension of Theorem $2.1$ in~\cite[Part 4]{Marchioro_Pulvirenti_1984} to the quasi-geostrophic case.
+In this sense, this theorem is the extension of Theorem $2.1$ in~\cite[Chap.\,4]{Marchioro_Pulvirenti_1994} to the quasi-geostrophic case.
+Another improvement lays in an explicit computation of the constant appearing in~\eqref{eq:borne uniforme} (unlike~\cite[Chap.\,4]{Marchioro_Pulvirenti_1994}).
+It is given by a recursive formula with respect to the number off vortices.